rimelq/Applied-Data-Analysis-Project/README.md

 ---

 ### **Ethnicity Representation Across Film Industries**
 The Hollywood film industry is often considered representative of North America, while Bollywood plays a similar role for South Asia.
-Our analysis extends to other regions such as Europe, Oceania, Africa, and the Middle East to provide a comprehensive understanding of how cinematic industries reflect (or diverge from) the demographics of their associated populations.
+Our analysis extends to other regions such as Europe, Oceania, Africa, and the Middle East (TODO: are we doing middle east ?) to provide a comprehensive understanding of how cinematic industries reflect (or diverge from) the demographics of their associated populations.

 1. **Data Sources**:
    - Ethnicity data for North America was sourced from the [EPR Core dataset](https://icr.ethz.ch/data/epr/core/), providing population breakdowns over time.